Intrahepatic cholestasis of pregnancy: Risks if untreated

-In most cases induction is typically recommended anywhere from 34–39 weeks.
+In most cases induction is typically recommended anywhere from 34 to 39 weeks.

 In the United States, some researchers have suggested that the risk of stillbirth is lower if induction occurs at 36 weeks.
-Whilst Ovadia's research suggests differently, it is important to note that in the United States bile acid tests can take up to seven days to be processed, and this means that it may be more prudent to base delivery on the US research.
+Whilst Ovadia's research suggests differently, in the United States bile acid tests can take up to seven days to be processed, and this means that it may be more prudent to base delivery on the US research.